jimmylin91/gitlab/readme.txt

-Git is a revsion control system.
+Git is a distribute revsion control system.

 Git is a free software.